 Oliver Wilkinson was appointed to the VSS Board on 13 December 2013, and to the position of Chair on 1 April 2015.
 He has approximately twenty years senior management experience in the voluntary sector, firstly as CEO of Victim Support NI from 1992- 2002 and CEO of Discovery 80 Ltd from 2002-2011.
 Oliver is also a founding member of Healing Through Remembering.

 Beverley Clarke was appointed to the VSS Board on 1 April 2015.
 She has over twenty years experience as a child care social worker and manager in England and Canada.
 She is an independent expert witness in child protection and safeguarding and is appointed by the Family Courts in contested Hearings.
 Beverley has also worked as an adviser to the Ministry of Justice, Foreign and Commonwealth Office and the Home Office, and was a Panel member in the Acknowledgement Forum in the Northern Ireland Historical Institutional Abuse Inquiry.
+She currently works in the Truth Project in the Independent Inquiry into Child Sexual Abuse in England and Wales.

 Patricia was appointed to the VSS Board on 1 April 2015.
 She has over 14 years’ experience in Senior Management positions in the Voluntary Sector, including as Director of the Bytes Project (2000 to 2004) and as Director of the Women’s Support Network (October 2004 to January 2014).
-Patricia is currently a member of the Board of Governors of St Mary’s College Queens, Belfast.

 Bertha McDougall was appointed to the VSS Board on 4 December 2013.
 Previously, Bertha was a Commissioner for Victims and Survivors from 2008-2012, and also held the role of the Interim Commissioner for Victims and Survivors from 2004-2006.
 Bertha is currently the Chair of Forgotten Families.